Discover the electrical networks and power electronics that power the energy transition

 • Science and Engineering

-This programme focusses on generation, transport, distribution and the control of electrical networks for modern grids.
-Both low voltage and high voltage grids are studied.
+This programme focuses on generation, transport, distribution and the control of electrical networks for modern grids and on the electronics needed in high power systems.
+Things like low voltage grids, high voltage grids, power electronics and EMC are studied.
 Everything is approached from the perspective of an electrical engineer.

 Please note that the schedule for this programme may vary from week to week.
-The programme is intensive and students who apply for this programme are expected to be available and present for the whole duration of the programme.
+The programme is intensive and students who apply for this programme are expected to be available and present for the whole duration of the programme and to do the whole programme of 30 ECTS credits.

 Before you can start

-This programme is accessible for students Mechatronics, Electronics and Sensor Technology.
-Students need to have completed 120 ECTS credits (4 semesters) at undergraduate level.
+This programme is accessible for students with a major in Electrical and Electronic engineering, Mechatronics, Energy & Power Electronics and Sensors and Smart Systems.
+Students need to have completed 105 ECTS credits (3.5 semesters) at undergraduate level.

-The programme is also accessible for students who have a background in engineering and at least have finished courses with the following topics:
+The programme is also accessible for students who have a background in other engineering disciplines, but they need to have finished courses in the following topics:

 • Theory of electrical networks, AC and DC